 Warehouse management can be a complex task, especially when it comes to allocating items for goods issue.
 SAP Business One offers a feature that can simplify this process: automatic allocation on issue.

-But what does that mean exactly?
+But what exactly does that mean?
 Imagine you have a goods issue, e.g. a sale or a delivery.
-You have to decide which items should be taken out of your warehouse.
-This is where the function "Automatic allocation on issue" comes into play.
+You need to decide which items are to be withdrawn from your warehouse.
+This is where the "Automatic allocation on issue" function comes into play.

 In SAP Business One you can set different options for the automatic allocation of items at goods issue.
 These options can be set at the item, warehouse or storage bin level.
 For example, you can specify that items are to be allocated according to FIFO principle (First In, First Out) or be withdrawn according to the principle of the shortest expiry date.

 But that's not all.
-This feature can also help improve the efficiency of your warehouse management.
-By using automatic allocation on issue, you can speed up the item withdrawal process and reduce errors.
-You can also ensure that the items in your warehouse are used optimally, for example by selling the oldest items first.
+This function can also help to improve the efficiency of your warehouse management.
+By utilising automatic allocation on issue, you can speed up the process of picking items and reduce errors.
+You can also ensure that the items in your warehouse are optimally utilised, for example by selling the oldest items first.

 Inventory in SAP Business One Warehouse Management